SPADO

 Protection of Children in Armed Conflicts

-Children experience insidious forms of violence, exploitation and abuse.
-Violence against children can be physical, emotional or sexual.
-And in many cases, children suffer at the hands of the people they trust.
+Every child has the right to live free from violence, exploitation and abuse.
+Children experience insidious forms of violence, exploitation and abuse — physical, emotional or sexual — and in many cases suffer at the hands of the people they trust.
 Children in humanitarian settings are especially vulnerable.
 During armed conflict, natural disasters and other emergencies, children may be forced to flee their homes, some torn from their families and exposed to exploitation and abuse along the way.
-They risk injury and death.
-They may be recruited by armed groups.
-Especially for girls and women, the threat of gender-based violence soars.
+They risk injury and death, and may be recruited by armed groups; the threat of gender-based violence soars, especially for girls and women.
 No matter the circumstance, every child has the right to be protected from violence.
-Child protection systems connect children to vital social services and fair justice systems – starting at birth.
-They provide care to the most vulnerable, including children uprooted by conflict or disaster; victims of child labour or trafficking; and those who live with disabilities or in alternative care.
+Child protection systems connect children to vital social services and fair justice systems, starting at birth, providing care to the most vulnerable — including children uprooted by conflict or disaster, victims of child labour or trafficking, and those who live with disabilities or in alternative care.
 Protecting children means protecting their physical and psychosocial needs to safeguard their futures.

-• Establishment/Strengthening of Community Child Protection Committees
+• Establishment/strengthening of Community Child Protection Committees

 • Establishment of Community-Based Child Protection Centers